E-commerce

 E-commerce conversion rate: the broadest definition

-The e-commerce conversion rate generally refers to the share of visitors or sessions that result in an action considered useful, most often an order.
+The e-commerce conversion rate generally refers to the share of visitors or sessions that lead to an action considered useful, most often an order.
 The most common formula is simple: orders / sessions × 100.
 This is the broad definition, the one often found in Shopify, in general guides, or in performance comparisons.

-But even this broad definition requires caution: some tools reason in terms of sessions, others in users, and still others in qualified visits.
-Two rates that appear similar may therefore be based on different denominators.
-Before comparing, you should always check what the tool is counting.
+But even this broad definition requires caution: some tools think in terms of sessions, others in terms of users, and still others in terms of qualified visits.
+Two seemingly similar rates may therefore be based on different denominators.
+Before comparing, you should always check what the tool counts.

 What this rate really tells you

-It answers a simple question: out of all the traffic that arrives on the store, what share turns into a useful outcome?
+It answers a simple question: out of all the traffic that arrives on the store, what share turns into a useful result?
 It is therefore a summary indicator.
-It is valuable for steering overall performance, but it remains insufficient for understanding the specific leak points in the journey.
+It is valuable for managing overall performance, but it remains insufficient for understanding the exact leaks in the journey.

 What it does not tell you

 It does not automatically tell you whether the weakness comes from acquisition, the product page, the cart, checkout, mobile, or support.
 That is why you then need to drill down into more targeted metrics.
-The Shopify guide on e-commerce conversion rate rightly reminds us that the overall figure must be reviewed by segment and by context.
+The Shopify guide on e-commerce conversion rate reminds us precisely that the overall figure must be reconsidered by segment and by context.

 What is the online conversion rate?

 The expression online conversion rate is often used as a synonym for the overall e-commerce conversion rate.
-In practice, it generally refers to the share of online visitors who complete a target action: purchase, lead, trial, contact request, sign-up.
-In a purely e-commerce context, it very often refers to an order.
+In practice, it generally refers to the share of online visitors who complete a desired action: purchase, lead, trial, contact request, registration.
+In a pure e-commerce context, it very often refers to an order.
 In a broader context, it may include micro-conversions.

 Why this term can be confusing

-The word “online” is broad.
-It can refer to any conversion completed on a digital channel, including in environments that are not strictly stores: lead generation, booking, document download, appointment scheduling.
-If your business mixes content, lead generation, and direct sales, the online conversion rate must be defined even more rigorously.
+The word « online » is broad.
+It can refer to any conversion completed on a digital channel, including in environments that are not strictly stores: lead generation, booking, downloading a document, scheduling an appointment.
+If your business combines content, lead generation, and direct sales, the online conversion rate must be defined with even greater rigor.

 When this term is useful

-It is practical when you want to distinguish digital conversion from other forms of conversion, for example in physical stores, by phone, or through a sales network.
-But on a standard e-commerce site, it is often clearer to speak directly about the store conversion rate and specify the formula used.
+It is useful when you want to distinguish digital conversion from other forms of conversion, for example in a physical store, by phone, or through a sales network.
+But on a standard e-commerce site, it is often clearer to speak directly of store conversion rate and to specify the formula used.

 Best practice

 If you use the term internally, document it.
-Write down in black and white what it means in your dashboards: order, lead, trial, or something else.
+Spell out clearly what it means in your dashboards: order, lead, trial, or something else.
 Without this precaution, everyone ends up projecting their own definition onto the same word.

 What is the cart conversion rate?

-The cart conversion rate generally refers to the share of created carts that are later turned into orders.
-Depending on the tools and teams, it can also be defined as the share of visitors who added an item to the cart and then completed a purchase.
-So it is not always an indicator calculated in exactly the same way, but it points to the same idea: measuring what happens after purchase intent and before the order.
+The cart conversion rate generally refers to the share of created carts that subsequently turn into an order.
+Depending on the tools and teams, it may also be defined as the share of visitors who added an item to the cart and then completed a purchase.
+It is therefore not always an indicator calculated exactly the same way, but it refers to the same idea: measuring what happens after purchase intent and before the order.

-The cart conversion rate is useful for determining whether the main issue lies downstream of the cart.
-If many users add to cart, but only a small share converts afterward, the friction is probably in the cart / checkout phase: late fees, payments, mandatory account creation, lack of reassurance, errors, slowness, or a painful mobile experience.
+The cart conversion rate is useful for knowing whether the main problem lies downstream from the cart.
+If many users add items to the cart, but only a small share then converts, the friction is probably in the cart / checkout phase: late fees, payments, mandatory account creation, lack of reassurance, errors, slowness, or a frustrating mobile experience.

 A low cart conversion rate does not by itself prove that the product is bad or that the price is too high.
-The user has already shown real intent by adding to cart.
-So you should mainly look at the purchase completion conditions.
+The user has already shown real intent by adding the item to the cart.
+You should therefore mainly look at the conditions required to move to purchase.

 Simple example

-If your overall rate is low, but the cart conversion rate is good, the real problem may be upstream: poorly qualified traffic, unclear promise, weak product pages.
-If, on the contrary, add-to-cart performance is good and the cart conversion rate collapses, you need to dig into the funnel.
-This is exactly the kind of reading that a conversion funnel helps make more visible.
+If your overall rate is low, but the cart conversion rate is good, the real problem may be upstream: poorly qualified traffic, a vague promise, weak product pages.
+If, on the other hand, cart addition is good and the cart conversion rate drops sharply, you need to dig into the funnel.
+This is exactly the kind of insight that a conversion funnel helps make more visible.

 What is the transaction conversion rate?

-The word “transaction” emphasizes that we are indeed talking about a final monetized outcome, and not a micro-conversion such as signing up for a newsletter or adding an item to the cart.
+The word "transaction" is used to emphasize that we are indeed talking about a monetized final result, not a micro-conversion such as signing up for a newsletter or adding to cart.
 It is therefore useful in environments where several types of conversions coexist.

 When it becomes more precise

-In some organizations, it is used to distinguish a validated order from other useful actions.
-In others, it mainly serves as a more formal synonym for the sales-based conversion rate.
-What matters, once again, is the internal documentation of the formula used.
+In some organizations, it is used to distinguish the validated order from other useful actions.
+In others, it serves mainly as a more formal synonym for the sales-based conversion rate.
+What matters again is the internal documentation of the formula used.

-As with the overall rate, a transaction conversion rate alone is not enough.
-It should be reviewed alongside average order value, margin, returns, cancellations, and declined payments.
-A transaction rate that rises at the cost of less healthy revenue tells only part of the story.
+As with the overall rate, a transaction conversion rate on its own is not enough.
+It should be read together with average order value, margin, returns, cancellations, and declined payments.
+A transaction rate that rises at the expense of less healthy revenue only tells part of the story.

 What does “high conversion rate” mean?

 The expression high conversion rate simply refers to a conversion rate considered high.
-The problem is that this phrase appears objective even though it is deeply relative.
-A “high” rate for a premium store with a high average order value may seem ordinary in an impulse-buy environment.
+The problem is that this wording seems objective while being deeply relative.
+A “high” rate for a premium store with a high average order value may seem ordinary in an impulse-buying environment.
 And a “high” overall rate can hide weak mobile performance, massive product returns, or fragile profitability.

 Why this expression is misleading

-It encourages comparing numbers out of context.
-Saying that a rate is “high” without specifying the channel, country, price, traffic mix, or brand maturity does not help with decision-making.
+It encourages comparing figures out of context.
+Saying a rate is “high” without specifying the channel, country, price, traffic mix, or brand maturity does not help with decision-making.
 It mostly creates frustration or unrealistic goals.

-Instead of asking whether your rate is “high,” ask whether it is higher than your historical performance, consistent with your segment, and economically healthy.
+Instead of asking whether your rate is “high,” ask whether it is higher than your history, consistent with your segment, and economically healthy.
 A good rate is less an impressive number than a readable, stable, and profitable one.

 The link with benchmarks

-External benchmarks can provide a level reference, but they must be reviewed with caution.
-Our article on the right Shopify conversion rate explains precisely this logic of careful comparison.
+External benchmarks can provide a reference point, but they must be interpreted with caution.
+Our article on the right Shopify conversion rate develops this logic of careful comparison in detail.

 Macro-conversions and micro-conversions: a key distinction

-To properly understand the previous definitions, you also need to distinguish between macro-conversions and micro-conversions.
-The macro-conversion corresponds to the final result the business is trying to achieve: in e-commerce, most often an order.
-Micro-conversions, meanwhile, are the steps that signal progress: viewing a product page, adding to cart, signing up, clicking through to checkout, creating an account, saving a cart, etc.
+To properly read the previous definitions, it is also necessary to distinguish macro-conversions and micro-conversions.
+The macro-conversion corresponds to the final result the activity seeks to achieve: in e-commerce, most often the order.
+Micro-conversions, on the other hand, are the steps that signal progress: viewing a product page, adding to cart, signing up, clicking through to checkout, creating an account, saving a cart, etc.

 Why micro-conversions matter

 They make it possible to diagnose the journey.
-If product-page views are high but add-to-cart is low, the problem is not the same as when add-to-cart is good but payment is low.
-Without micro-conversions, you only see the final outcome, not where the decision breaks down.
+If product views are high but add-to-cart is low, the problem is not the same as if add-to-cart is strong but payment is low.
+Without micro-conversions, you only see the final result, not where the decision breaks down.

 The right use

-They should be used as reading indicators, not as definitive substitutes for orders.
+They should be used as directional indicators, not as definitive substitutes for the order.
 A store can increase its sign-ups or add-to-carts without improving revenue.
-Micro-conversions help with understanding.
-They do not replace the primary conversion.
+Micro-conversions help explain things.
+They do not replace the reference conversion.

 A funnel to connect them

-Which metric should you choose based on the question you are asking?
+Which metric should you choose depending on the question you are asking?

 Each definition answers a different question.
-So the issue is not choosing the “right” metric in absolute terms, but choosing the one that addresses your current problem.
+So the problem is not to choose the “right” metric in absolute terms, but to choose the one that answers your current problem.

 Question